Harding Lawrence: Retirement and final years

 On September 22, 2001, Lawrence returned to his hometown of Perkins, Oklahoma, to act as grand marshal of the annual Old Settler's Fall Harvest.
 The theme for the 2001 Harvest was "Pioneers of Transportation" with Lawrence as the honored guest.
 The Perkins City Commission declared the Saturday event as "Harding L. Lawrence Day" and recognized Lawrence for his contributions to the airline industry.

 Lawrence was accompanied to the Festival by his wife Mary Wells Lawrence, Mrs. Henry (Kathleen) Ford II, Ed and Sandy Acker, Jere Cox, and over 40 other family members and Braniff associates.
 Lawrence was inducted into the Oklahoma Aviation and Space Hall of Fame at the Omniplex at Oklahoma City, Oklahoma, on Saturday, September 22, 2001, the evening after the festivities in Perkins.
 Ed Acker presented the medal to Lawrence inducting him into the Hall of Fame.
 He was honored with a video history of his career followed by the induction.
 Lawrence gave a thirty-minute speech about the state of the airline industry using no notes or aids.
 This, his final public speech, received a standing ovation.

 Lawrence died of pancreatic cancer at his villa in Mustique, Saint Vincent and the Grenadines, at the age of 81 on January 16, 2002.
 He was preceded in death by his son Harding L. Lawrence, Jr, in 1945, and his parents.
-He was survived by his son James B. Lawrence of Greenville, Texas, his ex-wife, Jimmie George Bland Lawrence, his wife Mary Wells Lawrence, a son State R. Lawrence of Greenwich, Connecticut, and three daughters Deborah M. Lawrence of New York City, Kathy Bryan of Red Bank, New Jersey and Pamela Lombard of Geneva, Switzerland.
+He was survived by his son James B. Lawrence of Greenville, Texas, his ex-wife, Jimmie George Bland Lawrence, his wife Mary Wells Lawrence, a son State Rights Lawrence of Greenwich, Connecticut, and three daughters Deborah M. Lawrence of New York City, Kathy Bryan of Red Bank, New Jersey and Pamela Lombard of Geneva, Switzerland.
 At the time of his death Lawrence had seven grandchildren.